reald/uv-k5-firmware-custom/README.md

   * If you changed channel settings on the radio you have to store them first (menu "ChSave").
 * Signals are all very low, antenna does not respond to rotation movement.
   * Increase volume knob to 90 degree position or more.
+* UP and Down Keys are swapped on UV-K5 V3.
+  * K1 settings are selected.
+Change this in the hidden menu: Hold PTT and SIDE BUTTON 1️⃣ and switch the device on.
+Release both keys.
+Change menu point "SetNav" (80) from „LEFT RIGHT UV-K1“ to „UP DOWN UV-K5(8)“.
+Restart radio.

 ## Headphones